-The presence of breeding curlew on Ballydangan bog may support the evidence already published in the UK, which recognises that red grouse management helps to maintain the numbers and range of some upland breeding birds.
-This evidence should be used to form an even stronger argument for funding and support to be directed into red grouse projects being managed by local community groups in Ireland.
+Curlew has been added to the IUCN Red List of globally threatened species, and is on the Red List of Birds of Conservation Concern in Ireland, due to significant population and range contractions over the last 50 years.
+The presence of breeding Curlew on Ballydangan bog may support the evidence already published in the UK, which recognises that Red Grouse management helps to maintain the numbers and range of some upland breeding birds.
+This evidence should be used to form an even stronger argument for funding and support to be directed into Red Grouse projects being managed by local community groups in Ireland.

-In 2016, the project teams to commission a survey of breeding curlew on the project site.
-This will also include the provision of recommendations towards the better management of curlew on the project site.
-These will be incorporated into this management plan.
+In 2016, the project team has commissioned survey of breeding Curlew on the project site.
+This report also include the provision of recommendations towards the better management of Curlew on the project site (link).
+These have been incorporated into this management plan.
+Breeding Curlew surveys have taken place since then where resourced permitted.